-Sub-specialized Genito-urinary Pathologists ("GU Pathologists") represent the gold standard in histopathological analysis of PCa.
-However, not every center has the resources to employ these niche and expertly trained professionals.
-General Pathologists typically serve as the backbone in many departments due to their broad knowledge base and clinical flexibility.
-Some groups have suggested that AI technology could serve as excellent adjunct tools to improve the diagnostic capability of General Pathologists.
-(10) For example, Nagpal et al compared the rate of diagnostic agreement between a DL system with both General and GU Pathologists.
-The overall rate of agreement, using digital images of prostate tissues samples, was approximately 95% in the diagnosis of malignancy for all groups.
-However, the DL system outperformed

-General Pathologists in the Gleason scoring of malignant specimens.
-The AI model obtained a 71.7% rate of agreement with GU Pathologists compared to a 58% rate of agreement for General Pathologists.
-(9) Bulten et al. developed a similar DL model, which also showed high agreement with their reference standard; a data set which had been developed by expert consensus.
-In fact, the DL system performed comparably to Pathologists with more than 15 years of experience and managed to outperform those with less than 15 years' experience.
-(7) Taken together, these findings clearly demonstrate the ability of these models to address gaps in both service and experience, with some utility in supporting clinical decisions.
+Subspecialized genitourinary (GU) pathologists represent the gold standard in histopathological analysis of PCa; however, not every center has the resources to employ these niche and expertly trained professionals.
+General pathologists typically serve as the backbone in many departments due to their broad knowledge base and clinical flexibility.
+Some groups have suggested that AI technology could serve as excellent adjunct tools to improve the diagnostic capability of general pathologists.9 For example, Nagpal et al compared the rate of diagnostic agreement between a DL system with both general and GU pathologists.
+The overall rate of agreement, using digital images of prostate tissues samples, was approximately 95% in the diagnosis of malignancy for all groups; however, the DL system outperformed general pathologists in the Gleason scoring of malignant specimens.
+The AI model obtained a 71.7% rate of agreement with GU pathologists compared to a 58% rate of agreement for general pathologists.12 Bulten et al developed a similar DL model, which also showed high agreement with their reference standard - a data set that had been developed by expert consensus.
+In fact, the DL system performed comparably to pathologists with more than 15 years of experience and managed to outperform those with less than 15 years' experience.7 Taken together, these findings clearly demonstrate the ability of these models to address gaps in both service and experience, with some utility in supporting clinical decisions.

-Despite the increasing demand for Pathology services, there has been a decline in the number of practicing Pathologists in recent years.
-(13) Given that this phenomenon is complex and multifactorial (14), centers may wish to pursue streamlined options that mitigate these human resource deficits.
-Various studies have shown that AI models can performed reasonably well, despite the relatively early stage of development.
-(5-12) However, when it comes to the histopathological diagnosis of disease, it is important to recognize that these models are only capable of lending some of the expertise of GU Pathologists.
-Hence, current AI models would not be capable of outperforming the diagnostic abilities or substitute for the clinical acumen of these highly trained sub-specialists.
+Despite the increasing demand for pathology services, there has been a decline in the number of practicing pathologists in recent years.13 Given that this phenomenon is complex and multifactorial,14 centers may wish to pursue streamlined options that mitigate these human resource deficits.
+Various studies have shown that AI models can performed reasonably well, despite the relatively early stage of development;5-12 however, when it comes to the histopathological diagnosis of disease, it is important to recognize that these models are only capable of lending some of the expertise of GU pathologists.
+Hence, current AI models would not be capable of outperforming the diagnostic abilities or substitute for the clinical acumen of these highly trained subspecialists.

 The ability for AI models to learn from previous data and create new outputs is unquestionably fascinating.
-Studies suggest that the implementation of this technology may bring novelty and improved accuracy to the diagnosis of PCa by providing standardization in Gleason scoring.
-However, the development of this technology and the performance of rigorous testing takes incredible amounts of resources including knowledge, time and money.
-While this technology has the potential to provide practical, clinical and financial value to the resource-rich centers that employ them, it may simply be unattainable for resource-challenged institutions and jurisdictions.
+Studies suggest that the implementation of this technology may bring novelty and improved accuracy to the diagnosis of PCa by providing standardization in Gleason scoring; however, the development of this technology and the performance of rigorous testing takes incredible amounts of resources, including knowledge, time, and money.
+While this technology has the potential to provide practical, clinical, and financial value to the resource-rich centers that employ them, it may simply be unattainable for resource-challenged institutions and jurisdictions.